mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ## Aggressive Nmap Scan

-To learn more about what ports are open and what services are running on the target we will run an aggressive Nmap scan using the target's IP Address that we just gathered.
+To learn more about the open ports and services running on the target, we will perform an aggressive Nmap scan using the target's IP address that we just gathered.

-To accomplish this we will utilize [NmapAutomator](https://github.com/21y4d/nmapAutomator) and run the following command: `./nmapAutomator.sh -H 10.0.2.5 -t All`
+To accomplish this, we will utilize [NmapAutomator](https://github.com/21y4d/nmapAutomator) and run the following command: `./nmapAutomator.sh -H 10.0.2.5 -t All`

 ```sh {13,14}
 $ ./nmapAutomator.sh -H 10.0.2.5 -t All